 A hung parliament describes a situation where one party or party coalition lacks the numbers for an absolute majority in the parliament.
 This party must then rely on the backing of minor parties and/or independents, in order to form a government.

 Implied rights are rights considered to exist in a constitution or legislation, though they may not be explicitly part of the text.
 Implied constitutional rights are derived from constitutional interpretation, as evident in some decisions of the High Court of Australia.

-Industrial relations is an area of government policy concerned with labour, unions and workplace management.
+Industrial relations refers to the area of government policy concerned with labour, unions and workplace management.

 An informal vote is a ballot paper or vote that is invalid and therefore not counted.
 An informal vote occurs when the ballot paper is incorrectly completed or has been defaced.

 A joint committee is a parliamentary committee that contains members from both houses of parliament.